 Ship mooring operations at ports are one of the critical activities on board ships that involve the use of mooring lines to secure the position of the ship while at the dock.
 Although it seems like a routine procedure, this activity has significant potential hazards to the safety of ship crews, port workers, and maritime infrastructure.
-Global statistics show that mooring line-related accidents are still the main cause of serious injuries and even deaths while working on ships (Wang et al., 2021) around 20% of all accident claims involve crew injuries during ship mooring operations, with consequences that are often fatal.
+Global statistics show that mooring line-related accidents are still the main cause of serious injuries and even deaths while working on ships [1] around 20% of all accident claims involve crew injuries during ship mooring operations, with consequences that are often fatal.

-The physical characteristics of mooring lines that have high tensile strength, large size, and the ability to store large potential energy when under tension create dangerous risks when material failure occurs.
-The "snap-back" phenomenon occurs when the rope breaks suddenly and can cause a destructive impact at speeds of up to 800 km/h (Magklasi, 2022).
+The physical characteristics of mooring lines that have high tensile strength, large size, and the ability to store large potential energy when under tension, create dangerous risks when material failure occurs.
+The "snap-back" phenomenon occurs when the rope breaks suddenly and can cause a destructive impact at speeds of up to 800 km/h [2].
 In addition to technical factors in the form of material failure, the human factor also plays a significant role in the causes of mooring rope accidents.
-Poor communication, fatigue, lack of training, and non-compliance with safety procedures are the causal elements that are often identified in accident investigations (Maternová et al., 2023; Musril et al., 2023; Reason, 1995).
+Poor communication, fatigue, lack of training, and non-compliance with safety procedures are the causal elements that are often identified in accident investigations [3], [4], [5].

-The problem of mooring line accidents has become increasingly complex in the modern era, with the increasing size of ships requiring stronger mooring lines and the ability to handle them, while on the other hand, there is a limited number of crew due to automation (Cem Kuzu et al., 2019; Hannaford & Van Hassel, 2021).
+The problem of mooring line accidents has become increasingly complex in the modem era with the increasing size of ships requiring stronger mooring lines and the ability to handle them, while on the other hand there is a limited number of crew due to automation [6], [7].
 The imbalance between operational needs and the availability of competent human resources creates additional pressure that has the potential to pay less attention to safety aspects in mooring operations.

-Indonesia as an archipelagic country with thousands of ports serving various types and sizes of ships, has the problem of mooring line safety is an issue that requires special attention (Sulistiyono et al., 2020; Utama et al., 2024).
+Indonesia as an archipelagic country with thousands of ports serving various types and sizes of ships, the problem of mooring line safety is an issue that requires special attention [8], [9].
 The diversity of port infrastructure, from modern to traditional, creates variations in the safety standards applied.
-Based on data from the National Transportation Safety Committee

-(KNKT), throughout the 2015-2020 period, 23 accidents related to mooring operations were recorded with severity levels ranging from minor injuries to fatalities (Kuntadi et al., 2023).
+Based on data from the National Transportation Safety Committee (KNKT), throughout the 2015-2020 period, 23 accidents related to mooring operations were recorded with severity levels ranging from minor injuries to fatalities [10].

-Several previous studies conducted by (Chen et al., 2020)Mooring rope accidents are one of the main causes of injury and death on ships, with a fatality rate reaching 10-15% of total maritime accidents.
+Several previous studies conducted by [11], mooring rope accidents are one of the main causes of injury and death on ships, with a fatality rate reaching 10-15% of total maritime accidents.
 Their study analyzed 142 cases of mooring rope accidents during the period 2008-2016 and found that mooring rope breaks due to overload accounted for almost 60% of all incidents.
-The European Maritime Safety Agency (EMSA) 2024 report confirms that 58.4% of maritime accidents were related to human actions, and 49.8% of contributing factors were related to human behavior during the period 2014-2023 (Atak & Demiray, 2025).
-The IMO response to this issue has been strengthened through the implementation of amendments to SOLAS Regulation II-1/3-8, effective from 1 January 2024, which require all ships to establish and maintain a management plan and procedures for inspection and maintenance of mooring equipment (Kolakowski et al., 2023).

-An investigation conducted by (Khatri et al., 2024) into the factors causing mooring rope accidents highlighted the importance of crew training and understanding of dynamic loads.
-Their results showed that almost 45% of accidents were caused by procedural errors and a lack of knowledge about the characteristics of the mooring rope used.
+An investigation conducted by [12] into the factors causing mooring rope accidents highlighted the importance of crew training and understanding of dynamic loads.
+Their results showed that almost 45% of accidents were caused by procedural errors and lack of knowledge about the characteristics of the mooring rope used.
 Ritchie and Lee also identified that modern mooring rope materials, although stronger, have different elongation characteristics than traditional ropes, which are often misunderstood by ship crews.